stefanofa/awesome/TOPICS.md

 *   [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
 It allows testing Chromium, Firefox and WebKit with a single API.

-*   [goldbergyoni/javascript-testing-best-practices](https://github.com/goldbergyoni/javascript-testing-best-practices) - 📗🌐 🚢 Comprehensive and exhaustive JavaScript & Node.js testing best practices (July 2023)
+*   [goldbergyoni/javascript-testing-best-practices](https://github.com/goldbergyoni/javascript-testing-best-practices) - 📗🌐 🚢 Comprehensive and exhaustive JavaScript & Node.js testing best practices (April 2024)

 ## test-automation